Jean-Marie Villot: Cardinal

 Pope Paul elevated him to Cardinal Bishop of Frascati on 12 December 1974.
 Villot was present at the death of Paul VI in Castel Gandolfo on 6 August 1978.

 Pope John Paul I retained Villot as Secretary of State.
 When Pope John Paul II announced that he would retain Villot as Secretary of State, he made clear the appointment was short-term but also confirmed Villot in his other positions.
 He noted that Villot himself had suggested that the first non-Italian pope in centuries might want an Italian as his Secretary of State.
 He remained in office until his death in March 1979.

 Villot participated as a cardinal elector in both the August and October conclaves of 1978, which elected John Paul I and John Paul II respectively, and presided at the conclaves because he was the senior cardinal bishop in attendance.
 As Camerlengo he acted as the interim administrator of the Holy See in the interregnums of 1978.

 Death

 Villot died at age 73 from bronchial pneumonia on 9 March 1979, in his Vatican City apartment, the day he returned from a four-day hospital stay.
 John Paul II celebrated his funeral Mass in St. Peter's Basilica on 13 March, and his remains were buried in the crypt of Ss.
 Trinità al Monte Pincio.

+Personal life

+Villot was one of the people accused on the so-called Pecorelli list, alleging membership in Freemasonry of 121 men associated with the Vatican, where he is listed with the code name “JEANNI”, supposedly initiated on 6 August 1966.
+This list was named for the Italian journalist Carmine Pecorelli (himself a member of Propaganda Due, assassinated in 1979), who published it in his journal Osservatore Politico in 1978, but it had also been published elsewhere in Panorama two years earlier.